How to create, publish and distribute great news stories, shared with your team, on the fly.

 Medium

-In order to set up Medium distribution you need to insert your username and your Integration Token.
+In order to set up auto-distribution to Medium you need to insert your username and your Integration Token.
 To get your Integration Token follow these steps:

-Go to your medium page and then go to Settings -> Security and apps -> Integration Tokens.
+Go to your medium and then go to Settings -> Security and apps -> Integration Tokens.

 From here you should see your token which you can copy.

-In the LettsNews “Edit New Channel” Page insert the Medium Username into the “Site Username” field (including the @ sign), and the Integration Token into the “Site Password or Token” field and make sure you have selected Medium in the top dropdown.
+In the LettsNews “Edit New Channel” Page you should now put the Medium Username into the “Site Username” field (including the @ sign), and the Integration Token into the “Site Password or Token” field and make sure you have selected Medium in the top dropdown.

 After you have completed the above, save the distribution channel in LettsNews and check the verified field.
 Check there is a green tick, if there is you have successfully set up your distribution channel(s) and you can automatically distribute your stories through LettsNews' distribution menu.